dgraph-io/dgraph/wiki/content/graphql/subscriptions/index.md

 ## Authorization with Subscriptions

-Authorization adds more power to GraphQL subscriptions.You can use all the features of authorization which are there for queries.
+Authorization adds more power to GraphQL subscriptions.
+You can use all the features of authorization that are there for queries.
-In addition to them, You can also specify the timeout of the subscription in jwt after which the subscription automatically terminates.
+In addition to them, You can also specify the timeout of the subscription in JWT after which the subscription automatically terminates.

 ## Example

 Consider following Schema, it has both @withSubscription and @auth directive defined on type Todo.
-Auth rule enforces that only todo's of owner $USER are visible which will be given in Jwt.
+Auth rule enforces that only todo's of owner $USER is visible which will be given in JWT.

 ```graphql
 type Todo @withSubscription @auth(